daffl/jquery.dform/readme.md

 * scaffold forms from business objects of your server side framework
 * have an easy way to include jQuery UI elements and JavaScript validation
 * write JavaScript instead of HTML markup since your page doesn't run without JS anyway

-Examples:

-See some live demos at the <Examples> page.